What Are Fix and Flip Loans in California?

 Personal documentation includes credit reports, bank statements showing down payment funds, and real estate investment experience summary.

-How Does the Renovation Draw Process Work for Fix & Flip Loans in California?
+How Does the Renovation Draw Process Work for Fix and Flip Loans in California?

 Initial draw typically occurs at closing, providing acquisition funds and sometimes initial renovation capital.
 Progress draws release additional funds as work reaches predetermined completion percentages.